Skip links

 in Tags

-The Milky Way’s central black hole goes from a few million to a few billion solar masses thanks to a nice feast of stars caused by the instability caused by the first impact with Andromeda.
-Eventually the object cyclically transforms into a very bright quasar for 10 million years, alternating with periods of quiet of about 100 million years.
+The Milky Way’s central black hole grows from a few million to a few billion solar masses thanks to a glut of stars triggered by the instability caused by the initial impact with Andromeda.
+Eventually, the object cyclically transforms into a very bright quasar for 10 million years, alternating with periods of quiet lasting about 100 million years.

 in 3.8 billion years